wikimedia/pywikibot/ROADMAP.rst

 Future release notes
 ~~~~~~~~~~~~~~~~~~~~

+* 5.0.0: OptionHandler.options dict will be removed in favour of OptionHandler.opt
 * 5.0.0: version.getfileversion() is desupported and will be removed
 * 5.0.0: Methods deprecated for 5 years or longer will be removed
 * 5.0.0: Outdated recentchanges parameter will be removed